satRdays/paris2019/README.md

 SpatialPosition
 tmap
 ```

+You can find the [lecture](https://comeetie.github.io/satRday/lecture/lecture.html) and the [exercices](https://comeetie.github.io/satRday/exercises/exercises.html) online.

 We invite you to download the data (1.3 MB) you will need for this workshop in advance:
 ```{r}
 # download the dataset